Manuscripts must be in English.

 7.1.
-This is where you present the results you’ve gotten.
+This is where you present the results of your research.
 Use graphs and tables if appropriate, but also summarize your main findings in the text.
 Do NOT discuss the results or speculate as to why something happened; that goes in the Discussion.

 7.2.
-You don’t necessarily have to include all the data you’ve gotten during the semester.
-This isn’t a diary.
+You do not necessarily have to include all the data you have gotten during the semester.
+This is not a diary.

 8.1.
-If you present your data in a table or figure, include a title describing what’s in the table (“Permanent emigration of Romanian citizens by country of destination (1989-2003) “, not “My results”.)
-For figure, you should also label the x and y axes.
+If you present your data in a table or figure, include a title describing what is in the table (“Permanent emigration of Romanian citizens by country of destination (1989-2003) “, not “My results”.)
+For figures, you should also label the x and y axes.

 8.2.
-Don’t use a table or graph just to be “fancy”.
-If you can summarize the information in one sentence, then a table or graph is not necessary.
+Do not use a table or graph just to be “fancy”.
+If you can summarize the information in one sentence, a table or graph is no longer necessary.

 9.1.
-Highlight the most significant results, but don’t just repeat what you’ve written in the Results section.
+Highlight the most significant results, but do not just repeat what you have written in the Results section.
 How do these results relate to the original question?
 Do the data support your hypothesis?
 Are your results consistent with what other investigators have reported?
 If your results were unexpected, try to explain why.
 Is there another way to interpret your results?
 What further research would be necessary to answer the questions raised by your results?
 How do your results fit into the big picture?